EasyHOI: Unleashing the Power of Large Models for Reconstructing Hand-Object Interactions in the Wild: Experiments

 \subsection{Comparison Results}

-\textbf{Quantitative Results.} We evaluate our method's performance in terms of object reconstruction accuracy and grasping quality.
+\textbf{Quantitative Results.} We evaluate our method's performance in terms of object reconstruction accuracy, grasping quality and hand accuracy.
 To ensure fair comparison, we employ HaMeR for hand pose detection when evaluating all baseline methods.
 As shown in \cref{tab:object_recon}, our method achieves the lowest Chamfer distance and highest F-scores.
 These metrics demonstrate our method's capability to accurately reconstruct objects from single-view images.
 In terms of hand-object interaction quality, \cref{tab:object_recon} shows that our method outperforms competing approaches, consistently achieving the lowest simulation displacement and smallest intersection volume across all datasets.
 These results underscore the effectiveness of our hand-object interaction modeling.
+In~\cref{tab:hand_metric}, we report the reconstruction errors for hand vertices and joints.
+Since the object geometry recovered by LRM is not entirely accurate, optimizing for physically plausible HOI results with such imperfect object geometry inevitably compromises hand accuracy.
+Consequently, our final hand results are slightly worse than HaMER's.
+However, with ground truth object geometry, our proposed HOI optimization can further refine the initial hand results produced by HaMER, demonstrating the effectiveness of our method.

 \textbf{Qualitative Results.} We evaluate our method through visual comparisons with two baselines, IHOI and MOHO. \cref{fig:gallery_3datasets} showcases representative results on Arctic, OakInk, and DexYCB datasets, demonstrating our method's effectiveness across varied hand-object interactions.
 Our approach successfully reconstructs hand-object interactions in challenging scenarios with significant occlusions and complex hand poses, highlighting its robustness for single-view hand-object reconstruction in real-world settings.